 Variables and Data Types

-In Python, variables are used to store values that can be manipulated throughout your program.
-Variables are dynamically typed, meaning you don’t need to explicitly declare their types.
+In Python, variables store values that can be manipulated throughout your program.
+Variables are dynamically typed, meaning you don’t need to declare their types explicitly.
 Python will automatically infer the type based on the value assigned.
-Here are the main data types you’ll encounter in Python:
+Here are the primary data types you’ll encounter in Python:

-• Booleans: True or False values, e.g ., True, False
+- Booleans: True or False values, e.g .,

 Here’s how to create and manipulate variables of different data types: